 Example 1: If you open a long position on Apple Inc. with a leverage of 1, it is similar to buying Apple Inc. stock shares directly with the corresponding USD amount.
 If we assume that the Bitcoin/USD exchange rate does not change in this example, it even leads to equal trading results.

 Example 2: If you open a 2 BTC long position on EUR/USD with a leverage of 50, it means that your total position size is 100 BTC (2 BTC x 50).
 If the exchange rate of EUR/USD now rises by 2% you would profit with 2 BTC.
 Compared to your investment of only 2 BTC this would be a 100% gain.

 Please make sure you understand that risks when trading with high leverages.

 What are the trading fees?All fees are listed on our Fees page.
 There are no other hidden costs, when using 1Broker.

-Are dividends for positions on stock markets payed out?Yes, dividends for stock positions are payed out one day before "ex-dividend date" directly to your cash balance.
+Are dividends for positions on stock markets paid out?Yes, dividends for stock positions are paid out one day before "ex-dividend date" directly to your cash balance.
 The dividend is debited from your cash balance if you have a short position and credited if you have a long position on the affected stock market.

 Visit our dividend calculator page for more information and a list of upcoming dividends.